Chuban/vfio/README.md

 ## What you need
 * An IOMMU enabled motherboard.
 Check your motherboard manual.
 * CPU support for AMD-v/VT-x and AMD-Vi/VT-d (AMD/Intel).
 And virtualization support enabled on BIOS.
 * One GPU that supports UEFI and its BIOS.
 All GPUs from 2012 and later should support this.
+If the GPU does not support UEFI you may be able to make it work, but you wont see anything in the screen until the drivers inside Windows kick in.
 * QEMU, OVMF UEFI and VIRTIO drivers for Windows.
 * [Optional] HDD only for Windows